SmileiPIC/Smilei/doc/Sphinx/collisions.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 The binary collisions can also be ionizing if they are **electron-ion** collisions.
-The approach is the same as that provided in [Perez2012]_.
+The approach is almost the same as that provided in [Perez2012]_.

 When ionization is requested by setting ``ionizing=True``, a few additional operations are executed: